Sequential Quantum Secret Sharing in a Noisy Environment aided with Weak Measurements: Improving the fidelity of the shared secret using weak measurements

-Thus, for a given value of $p$ (or decoherence channel strength), one can always choose a value of weak measurement strength($s$) within the permitted range, given by the above condition, to calculate the average optimal fidelity, $\overline{F}_{opt}^{0}$.
+for $0<p<1$ and $0<s<1$.
+Here, $u=\sqrt{1-p^{2}\bar{s}^{2}}$ and $v=1+p-ps$.
+Thus, for a given value of $p$ (or decoherence channel strength), one can always choose a value of weak measurement strength ($s$) within the permitted range, given by the above condition, to calculate the average optimal fidelity, $\overline{F}_{opt}^{0}$.

-In FIG. ~\ref{fig:weak_zero}, we compare how $\overline{F}_{opt}^{0}$ is protected by WMRQM even when very strong decoherence strength is applied.
-In this case we find that the average optimal fidelity ($\overline{F}_{opt}^{0}$) stays close to $\frac{3}{5}$ for very high decoherence strength even at $s=0$.
-This is a noticeable improvement over the case when no such WMRQM is employed, the average fidelity is $\frac{1}{2}$ when the decoherence strength is very high.
-This clearly illustrates that the role of reverse quantum measurement ($r$) in protecting the fidelity of the shared secret is more pronounced than the forward one.

-It is interesting to note that for obtaining very high fidelity of the shared secret using WMRQM, at high values of decoherence strength ($p$) as shown in FIG. ~\ref{fig:weak_zero}, one always has to employ very strong weak measurement ($s$).
-Intriguingly, here we observe that for very low decoherence strength ($p$) and very low weak measurement strength ($s$), $\overline{F}_{opt}^{0}$ obtained using WMRQM is slightly lower than $\overline{F}_{AD}$ obtained when no such weak measurement is employed.

-Substituting the value of $r_{opt}$, given by Eq.~\ref{eq:ropt0}, in Eq.~\ref{eq:succ} for $r$, one can get the required expression and calculate the corresponding average success probability of the process by then integrating over the prescribed range of input state parameter.
-We observe that as $s\rightarrow1$ the success probability of the process tends to zero (becomes negligibly small) which coheres with results observed by the authors in \cite{Pramanik-2013}.
-Next, In FIG. ~\ref{fig:succ_zero}, we illustrate how the average success probability of the process decays rapidly with increase in weak measurement strength ($s$).
-Also comparing FIG. ~\ref{fig:succ_zero} with FIG. ~\ref{fig:weak_zero}, we note that there is a trade off between the fidelity and the success probability of the process.
+Substituting the value of $r_{opt}$, given by Eq.(~\ref{eq:ropt0}), in Eq.(~\ref{eq:succ}) for $r$, one can get the required expression and calculate the corresponding average optimal success probability of the process ($\overline{SP}_{opt}^{0}$) by then integrating over the prescribed range of input state parameter($k$).
+The expression of $\overline{SP}_{opt}^{0}$ has been provided in the appendix of this paper.
+We observe that as $s\rightarrow1$, $\overline{SP}_{opt}^{0}$ tends to zero (becomes negligibly small) which coheres with results observed by the authors in \cite{Pramanik-2013}.
+A quick calculation shows that for $p=1$, Eq.(~\ref{eq:ropt0}) gives $r_{opt}=1$.
+Now when these values are substituted in Eq.(~\ref{eq:succ}) we get $SP_2=0$ and again it can be shown that $\overline{SP}_{opt}^{0}$ becomes zero for $p=1$.
+These results necessarily prove that for full damping strength ($p=1$) in the channel, the fidelity can never be improved.
+Moreover we find that for $p<1$, $\overline{F}_{opt}^{0}$ given by Eq.(~\ref{eq:avgFweak0}) increases with $s$ but remains less than 1 for $s<1$ and for $s=1$ the value of $\overline{F}_{opt}^{0}$ becomes undefined.
+Thus, for $p>0$, the value $\overline{F}_{opt}^{0}=1$ is impossible to obtain.

+In FIG.~\ref{fig:zero}3, we show how $\overline{F}_{opt}^{0}$ varies with weak measurement strength ($s$) at different values of decoherence strength ($p$) and thus remains protected by WMRQM.
+Here, we simultaneously compare how the $\overline{SP}_{opt}^{0}$ decays rapidly with increase in weak measurement strength ($s$).
+We also note that $\overline{SP}_{opt}^{0}$ is inversely proportional to the increase in the decoherence strength ($p$).
+This comparison clearly illustrates that the increase in average optimal fidelity comes at the cost of decrease in average optimal success probability of the process.